 - Loss of family services that the deceased would have provided

 We make every effort to get the maximum compensation for you and your family.
 We know no amount of money can make up for the loss of your loved one.
 But we can help to hold those who caused your loss financially accountable so that you don’t suffer financial stress on top of everything else.

 Can I Still Sue for Damages If the Defendant Blames My Loved One for the Accident?

 If they were 30% at fault, your award will be reduced by 30%.
 However, if they were 51% or more at fault, you could not receive a financial award.

 One thing is certain—insurance companies will try to get away with paying less than what you deserve.

-Our Jacksonville personal injury attorneys have years of experience standing up to tough defendants.
+Our Jacksonville personal injury attorneys have over 80 years of experience standing up to tough defendants.
 Our background in corporate litigation prepared us well to fight back against big insurance companies who try to blame the victim.